-Operations of Ernst & Young Baltic AS are organized by a three-member management board that includes Ranno Tingas, Olesia Abramova and Stan Nahkor.
-Olesia Abramova and Stan Nahkor are Estonian authorized auditors.
-EY Estonia has a procurator, Anneli Raid, who is Chief Financial Officer.
+Operations of Ernst & Young Baltic AS are organized by a two-member management board that includes Ranno Tingas and Olesia Abramova.

 The management is governed by a three-member supervisory board that includes Jonas Akelis, Kestutis Lisauskas and Andris Laucins.